MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/22-Synapse-purview.md

     ilt-use: 'Lab'
 ---

+> **Important**: Microsoft Purview has been updated to restrict organizations to a single Microsoft Purview account per Azure tenant.
+Consequently, this lab is not supported in shared tenant environments, including many hosted lab environments used in instructor-led training courses.

 # Use Microsoft Purview with Azure Synapse Analytics

 Microsoft Purview enables you to catalog data assets across your data estate and track the flow of data as it is transferred from one data source to another - a key element of a comprehensive data governance solution.